Clues to Aging Found in Stem Cells Genomes

 Though much more work remains, Yamashita suspects that similar resets might be at work in certain kinds of human cells, including stem cells and cancer cells.
 "Of course, we are not flies," she says, but if pushed to bet, she'd wager that some types of immortal cells in people can perform the same rejuvenating trick to prevent the rDNA declines that come with age.

 These glimpses of perpetual life - cells that can refresh themselves as they move down from father to son - are what fascinate Yamashita.
 By finding hints about how certain cells can continually remain young, the project, "touches upon the secret of germ cells' immortality," she says.

 K. L. Lu et al. Transgenerational dynamics of rDNA copy number in Drosophila male germline stem cells. eLife.
 Published online February 13, 2018. doi: 10.7554/eLife.32421 (elifesciences.org/articles/32421)

-*News Release by Howard Hughes Medical Institute: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (Howard Hughes Medical Institute).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.